Exclusions

 Edit an Exclusion

 You can edit your exclusions by clicking on the exclusion you want from the exclusion list.
-You can modify the exclusion name, description, and criteria.
+You can modify the exclusion name, description, custom exclusion cause, and criteria.

 The order of your exclusions is also modifiable and can affect how your traffic is excluded.
 If two exclusions share a common criterion, the exclusion placed higher in the list will be the one to which the exclusion is attributed.